When you’re thinking of filing an L&I claim, one thing everyone wants to know is what percentage workers’ compensation lawyers take.

 This is an important detail, but it’s just one small part of hiring the right lawyer.
-So, how much do workers comp lawyers charge in Seattle and in Washington, and what other things should you consider when choosing a lawyer?
+So, how much do workers’ comp lawyers charge in Seattle and in Washington, and what other things should you consider when choosing a lawyer?

-What Is a Workers’ Compensation Lawyer?
+What Is A Workers’ Comp Lawyer?

 The law is a vast subject with many different areas.
 A workers’ compensation lawyer focuses on the area of law pertaining to helping victims of a workplace injury or illness and L&I.

-If you’re injured or suffer an illness as a direct consequence of your work, it can have big repercussions for your quality of life.
+If you’re injured or suffer an illness as a direct consequence of your work, it can have big repercussions on your quality of life.
 You may find you have large medical bills to pay and suffer a loss of income that leaves you wondering what steps to take next.

 Working with an L&I lawyer is likely to boost your chances of receiving compensation, but there’s one question many people ask:

-This is an important part of the legal system because it allows people to get the representation they need without the financial risk.
+This is an important part of the legal system because it allows people to get the representation they need without financial risk.

 Most states will have a cap on the percentage lawyers can charge, with the average between 10% – 20% depending on the complexity of the case.